LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 2. Run the Database_initial_setup.bat file located in the \topaz\tools folder.
 Alternatively, you can manually load files via this method: Select "tpzdb" > File > Run SQL file... > select every .sql file from the \topaz\sql folder > Open > click on "Refresh" (F5) once everything is done.

 * Don't forget to verify that the IP address displayed in the "zoneip" column ("Data" tab) of the zone_settings table is the correct one (local (127.0.0.1) by default).
-In case you need to update all the lines at once: Click on the "Query" tab then type:
+If you are running a server for others to connect to, you NEED to update this setting.
+You can adjust all the lines at once by clicking on the "Query" tab then typing:

 > UPDATE zone_settings SET zoneip = '**your.IP**';